filamentphp/filament/packages/actions/docs/06-prebuilt-actions/05-replicate.md

     ->record($this->post)
 ```

-If you want to replicate table rows, you can use the `Filament\Actions\ReplicateAction` instead:
+If you want to replicate table rows, you may do so like this:

 ```php
 use Filament\Actions\ReplicateAction;